flatlogic/one-bootstrap-template/README.md

 [![image](https://user-images.githubusercontent.com/43149862/80715665-5d031c80-8aff-11ea-801b-dd22163b4874.png)](https://flatlogic.github.io/one-bootstrap-template/)

-This dashboard is a free version (containing only few components) of our [Flatlogic One Bootstrap](https://flatlogic.com/templates/flatlogic-one-react).
-There are all ready-to-use components, that are in full version.
-It is built on the top of Bootstrap, so it well supported along the web.
-You can easy customize template by changing SCSS variables.
+This dashboard offers a free version (containing only a few components) of our  [Flatlogic One Bootstrap](https://flatlogic.com/templates/flatlogic-one-react), featuring a selection of components from the full version, ready for immediate use.
+Built atop Bootstrap, it benefits from extensive web support, providing a solid foundation for developers to quickly and efficiently create [business software](https://flatlogic.com/) with a robust and responsive user interface.
+You can easily customize the template by changing SCSS variables

 ## Features